guohaiqu427/backend-study/note.md

 # Errors :
+1.  ``` shell
-1. Unsupported OP_QUERY command: insert.
+    Unsupported OP_QUERY command: insert.
 The client driver may require an upgrade
     reasoon:  mongoose version has become old or it has not been installed yet

+    ```
     fix: npm i mongoose

 # Getting Started